The Downtown Los Angeles Guide

 Bordered by Chinatown on one side and the Arts District on the other, what used to be a mostly industrial—and somewhat sketchy—expanse just a few years ago has blossomed into an exceedingly cool and covetable destination for some of the most inventive food in the city, under-the-radar shopping, and general good times.

 In one of the more ambitious remodels in the city’s recent history, the Ace transformed the United Artists theater into a huge pull for locals and visitors alike.
 While downtown L.A. is undergoing a greater Renaissance, this 1920s institution is inarguably one of its crown jewels.
-Besides hotel rooms, there’s a popular restaurant, a coffee bar, and an Acne outpost just across the street.
+Besides hotel rooms, there’s the popular restaurant Best Girl, a coffee bar, and an Acne outpost just around the corner.